APIOps/community-resources/partner-packages.md

 * Privilege to host 1 meetup.
 * APIOps Global Network provides meetup.com visibility and participant registration
-* APIOps Global Network will organize one Amazon gift card (50€) for community speaker.
-Your logo in the gift card along with APIOps!
+* APIOps Global Network will organize two Amazon gift cards (sum 50€) for community speakers.
+Your logo in the gift cards along with APIOps!
 * Your logo in Youtube presentations (in this meetup presentations, live and youtube)
 * Twitter and facebook visibility
 * Logo in meetup.com